-Before the CA can issue you the certificate, you should generate private key and the certificate request and send it to the CA for signing.
+Before the CA can issue you the certificate, you should generate a private key and the certificate request and send it to the CA for signing.
 The certificate request and the private key should be generated using the opensel command unless otherwise instructed by the CA.

-While generating the private key and certificate request, replace the openss1 command with the full path to binary, for example, C:\Openss1\bin\openss1.
+While generating the private key and certificate request, replace the openssl command with the full path to binary, for example, C: \Openssl\bin\openssl.